ZackEberhart/ZackEberhart.github.io/_pages/about.md

   - /about.html
 ---

-I am a 3rd year Ph.D. student at the University of Notre Dame advised by [Collin McMillan](https://www3.nd.edu/~cmc/).
-I work on developing virtual assistant technology for software engineers.
+I am a 4th year Ph.D. student at the University of Notre Dame advised by [Collin McMillan](https://www3.nd.edu/~cmc/).
+My research focuses on the application of virtual assistant technology to software engineering tasks.
 In my spare time, I enjoy playing and [designing](http://mysterywizardgame.com) board games.

 <!-- ## Research Interests